Certora/Documentation/docs/gambit/gambit.md

 Gambit resolves imports while parsing, and this requires that you specify any import paths and remappings that you would pass to `solc`.

-Instead of `solc`'s `--base-name` and `--import-path` arguments, Gambit uses a simpler scheme and replaces both of these with a single `--import_paths` argument.
-For instance, if the `solc` invocation is `solc C.sol --base-name .
+Instead of `solc`'s `--base-path` and `--include-path` arguments, Gambit uses a simpler scheme and replaces both of these with a single `--import_paths` argument.
+For instance, if the `solc` invocation is `solc C.sol --base-path .
---import-path modules` , then the Gambit invocation becomes `gambit mutate C.sol --import_paths . modules`.
+--include-path modules` , then the Gambit invocation becomes `gambit mutate C.sol --import_paths . modules`.

 Remappings are specified with the `--import_maps` argument.
 If the `solc`